fahimk/android-sdk/README.md

 An alternate way to integrate is installing as Static Library

--Compile and build the project
+1. Compile and build the project
--Copy the 'aar' file from the [module_home_directory]/build/outputs/yesgraph-[debug/release].aar -Put the 'aar' file into your 'libs' folder
+2. Copy the 'aar' file from the [module_home_directory]/build/outputs/yesgraph-[debug/release].aar
+3. Put the 'aar' file into your 'libs' folder
--Add these lines to your build.gradle file:
+4. Add these lines to your build.gradle file:

 ```
 repositories {